Skip to content

 • SignedBudgetAuthorization session limits (max amount, destination allowlist)

-This example shows the integration pattern: check all three layers before signing.
+This example shows the integration pattern: check both layers before issuing an SBA.

 This example focuses on wallet-side guardrail logic and uses a preloaded SBA-shaped authorization object rather than demonstrating full SBA issuance and signature verification.